unifi-hackers/unifi-lab/README.md

 ## [General] Section
 The [General] section does not need changes unless you want your log or pid files in another location or with a different name
 ## [Controller] section
 You must fill in the [Controller] section to point to your UniFi server.
-These set controller ip address, login id and password
+These set controller ip address, login id, password, port and version
 * controllerHost = 192.168.1.100
 * controllerUsername = hello
 * controllerPassword = world
+* controllerPort = 8443
+* controllerVersion = v4

 ## [Mail] section
 Use the [Mail] section to configure email alerts